quarto-dev/quarto-cli/src/resources/projects/website/listing/item-grid.ejs.md

 // Fields that should be bucketized into the general listing at the bottom const otherFields = fields.filter(field => {
-return !["title", "image", "date", "author", "subtitle", "description", "filename", "filemodified", "readingtime", "categories"].includes(field);
+return !["title", "image", "date", "author", "subtitle", "description", "filename", "file-modified", "reading-time", "categories"].includes(field);
 });
 %>